prateekpuri01/ATP-serving-strategy/README.md

 2) Winning percentages changes throughout matches.
 My MC simulation assumes a player's chances of winning a servus point is static throughout a match, but in reality, these percentages may change more for some players than others due to physical fatigue, mental toughness, etc.

 3) Low statistics.
 It is quite rare for players to have more than 10 matches against one another.
-Therefore, it is not entirely unlikely that an actual player's winning percentage against a certain player has yet regressed to the mean it would approach if they had played roughly a 1000 times, as is the case with the MC simulations.
+Therefore, it is not entirely unlikely that an actual player's winning percentage against a certain player has not yet regressed to the mean it would approach if they had played roughly a 1000 times, as is the case with the MC simulations.

 # Final results